-An overview of medicinal chemistry and "What is a drug target?"

-What is meant by lead development and how this fits into the overall medicinal chemistry pipeline?
-A detailed look at inhibitor synthesis and discussion of concepts and approaches involved in inhibitor optimization and the importance of chemical shape.
+- An overview of medicinal chemistry and "What is a drug target?" - What is meant by lead development and how this fits into the overall medicinal chemistry pipeline? - A detailed look at inhibitor synthesis and discussion of concepts and approaches involved in inhibitor optimization and the importance of chemical shape.

 This material will be assessed in a test.

+Lecturer:

-Lecturer: Professor Rudi Marquez, rudi.marquez@canterbury.ac.nz
+Professor Rudi Marquez, Room BT 403, ext 90162, rudi.marquez@canterbury.ac.nz